kindscript-tools/KindScript/README.md

 ### ✉️ Refill Request Generator
 Creates a clear, polite message requesting a medication refill — for yourself or someone else.
 Choose between a **friendly note** or a **bullet-style entry**, and include any helpful context.

+### 💬 Quick Messages for Your Provider 🆕
+Offers a collection of ready-to-use messages for common situations — like checking on test results, updating symptoms, or asking about referrals.
+Copy, customize, and send when you’re too overwhelmed to find the words.

 ### 📄 Insurance Appeal Letter Generator
 Gently drafts a letter to appeal an insurance denial.
 Includes both a **professional** and a **gentler** tone option, so you can match the style to your needs.

+### 📓 Pain & Fatigue Journal 🆕
+Lets you log symptoms, triggers, severity, and impact on daily life.
+Use it to spot patterns over time or share details with your care team.
+Available as a Notion template, or .csv file.

+### 🏥 Work Accommodation Request Tool 🆕
+Helps you request time off, reduced hours, or temporary support from your workplace, school, or program — with language that’s clear, respectful, and easy to customize.

 ---